-I had been auditioning granola bars for my son, Archer, when I finally decided to make something in between the snack and the cereal: Granola Bark.
+I had been auditioning granola bars for my daughter, Archer, when I finally decided to make something in between a snack and a cereal: Granola Bark.
 It’s a granola that forms a thin bar, and then is easily broken into smaller pieces.

 Granola has a surprising amount of fat and much more sugar than expected for a healthful snack or breakfast.
 So I’ve cut back, opting for the lower-glycemic sweeteners like maple syrup and coconut sugar.
 I personally use olive oil, but other healthful fats, like coconut oil, would do just as well, and of course, butter is a delicious option.
 The egg white and plumped flax seeds help bind the granola and make it extra crispy, doing the job that additional sweetener often does.
 The recipe works without the egg white, but the bark is slightly more crisp if it’s included.